skip to main content

 Is there any special preparation needed for the procedure?

-Women should always inform their physician or technologist if there is any possibility that they are pregnant or if they are breastfeeding.
-See the Safety page for more information about pregnancy and breastfeeding related to nuclear medicine imaging.
+Women should always tell their doctor and technologist if they are pregnant or breastfeeding.
+Doctors generally do not treat pregnant women or children with RIT.
+See the Radiation Safety page for more information about pregnancy, breastfeeding, and nuclear medicine imaging.

 How is the procedure performed?